Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/adversarial_mnist.md

 ## Choose an example and set labels

 Now we choose an example.
 Here we chose arbitrarily example 26.
-We plot, the example and verify if it is well predicted by calling the `predict` function.
+We plot the example and verify if it is well predicted by calling the `predict` function.

 ```{code-cell}
 # Choose an example